Skip to main content

 • The timezone is prefilled according to your browser or custom timezone, but you can modify it as you need.

-• You can have a minimum of 1 and maximum of 4 summary schedules configured per alert.
+• You can have a minimum of 1 and a maximum of 4 summary schedules configured per alert.

 Creating an Alert in the Memfault app